gvwilson/sensibleadventures/nardica/nardica.md

 "It seems that my luggage went missing in transit."

 "Oh you poor *cho*,"
-Little Mrs. Sandhu clucked.
+Little Mrs. Sandhu clucked sympathetically.

 Big Mrs. Sandhu shook her head.
-"The *Taroona*'s crew are a pack of thieves," she said flatly.
+"The *Taroona*'s crew are *bura badi*, the lot of them," she said flatly.
-"And worse, I've heard.
+"Thieves and pirates and worse.
 You're lucky if all they nicked was your bags and not your kidneys."

 The square man sighed.